pcorey/pcorey.github.io/_posts/2018-01-22-generating-bitcoin-private-keys-and-public-addresses-with-elixir.markdown

 description: "Elixir ships with the tools required to generate a cryptographically secure private key and transform it into a public address.
 Check out this step-by-step walkthrough."
 author: "Pete Corey"
 date:   2018-01-22
-tags: ["Elixir", "Bitcoin", "Hello Bitcoin"]
+tags: ["Elixir", "Bitcoin", "Mastering Bitcoin"]
 related: ["/blog/2018/01/08/bitcoins-base58check-in-pure-elixir/", "/blog/2018/02/05/mining-for-bitcoin-vanity-addresses-with-elixir/"]
 ---